 Yes, you may wear clothing supporting a candidate, party, or political position to vote.
 You may also have on your person materials given to you by electioneers outside the polling place or elsewhere by political volunteers.

-What is prohibited for voters (or anyone) is distributing the above materials inside the polling place, or engaging any voter in discussion that could be considered trying to sway their vote.
+What is prohibited for voters (and everyone else) is distributing the above materials inside the polling place, or engaging any voter in discussion that could be considered trying to sway their vote.

 Pursuant to 08 NCAC 10B .0107(a), a voter may use electronic materials as reference while voting, but any communication with an outside party is considered to be ‘assistance’ with voting.